A currency designed to ease internet payment could revolutionize the way people negotiate, from legal contracts to

-Bitcoin was designed to ease internet payment, but other cryptocurrencies, such as Ethereum, lead the “smart contract” world because its programmable nature allows them to self-execute contracts and stipulate transactions contingent on certain requirements, such as multiple owners’ signatures.
+Bitcoin was designed to ease internet payment, but other cryptocurrencies, such as Ethereum, lead the “smart contract” world because its programmable nature allows them to self-execute contracts and stipulate transactions contingent on specific requirements, such as multiple owners’ signatures.

 But with great security comes great risk: losing the private key is like losing a credit card or Personal Identification Number.
-In fact, bitcoin was modeled to be a digital gold, according to Steve Patterson’s book “What’s the Big Deal about Bitcoin.”
+Bitcoin was modeled to be a digital gold, according to Steve Patterson’s book “What’s the Big Deal about Bitcoin.”

-Cryptocurrencies allow allow universal banking for anyone with an internet connection and enough computing power, and have been used to pay remittances, such as when people from other countries immigrate to the U.S., but financially supports their family abroad.
+Cryptocurrencies allow universal banking for anyone with an internet connection and enough computing power and have been used to pay remittances, such as when people from other countries immigrate to the U.S., but financially supports their family abroad.

 Only Western Union and wire services offer these services for a percentage cut of the transaction who also charge currency exchange fees and international transaction costs.
 The transfer process can take up to six business days.
 Bitcoin, however, charges only 1/100ths cut of the transaction and can send coin in up to two hours, no matter the distance nor the financial market stability.

 Bitcoin transaction fees rise when network demand exceeds capacity.

 Government-run currency systems such as Venezuela often adjust the money supply in response to changes in demand for money to stabilize the price level.
 Venezuela’s central bank on Monday announced a 99.6 percent devaluation of the official foreign exchange rate.

 Bitcoin has no centralized feature, so short-term price fluctuations are often more apparent than centralized currencies.

 “To me, it’s a sense of hope,” Clark said.
 “And it has been for third-world countries already.
 It’s been a way for them to create wealth in a society where it’s been impossible to create wealth.”